Tennis Betting Sites

 How the Game of Tennis Works

 A tennis match is made up of games and sets.
-One player will serve the ball to the other in a game, serve rotates each game and players swap ends at the end of the first, third and fifth game, and so on.
+One player will serve the ball to the other in each game, and the serve then rotates for each new game.
+Players swap ends at the end of the first, third and fifth game, and so on.
 Service provides an advantage to the player serving and a point won off the serve without the opponent touching the ball is known as an ace.
 The player serving has two opportunities, the first serve and the second serve, if both of these fail then the point is defaulted to the opponent and this is known as a double fault.

 The first point is worth '15', the second is worth '30', and the third '40', the fourth point will win the game as long as you win by two clear points.
 If the score ends up 40-40 this is known as deuce.
 At deuce a player needs two further points to win, the first of these points is known as the 'advantage'.